ucsb-cs16/w19/backup_lab/lab05.md

 ## Step 1: Getting Ready

-1. If you are working as a pair, go to github and create a git repo for this lab following the naming convention specified in previous labs.
-If you are working with a partner only one of you needs to create the repo.
+1. Go to github and create a git repo for this lab following the naming convention specified in previous labs.

-2. If you are working with a partner and you are the one who created the github repo, add your partner as a collborator on the repo

-3. Decide on initial navigator and driver.

-4. Driver, log on to your CSIL account.
+2. Log on to your CSIL account.

-5. Open a terminal window and log into the correct machine.
+3. Open a terminal window

-6. Change into your CS 16 directory
+4. Change into your CS 16 directory

 Remember to push your work to github at the end of EVERY work session.
-That way, both partners always have access to the latest version of the code even if the code is being developed on one partner's CoE account.

 ## Step 2: Obtain the starter code

 This step is similar to lab02, first clone your github repo in the ~/cs16/ directory.
 Then cd into your repo directory.
 ```
-  cd ~/cs16/lab05_gaucho_ally
+  cd ~/cs16/lab05_agaucho
 ```
 Copy the code from your starter code directory to your local lab05 repo using the following command.

 ```
-  cp /cs/faculty/dimirza/cs16/labs/lab05/* ~/cs16/lab05_agaucho_alily/
+  cp /cs/faculty/dimirza/cs16/labs/lab05/* ~/cs16/lab05_agaucho/
 ```

+Type make clean command to remove all executables

 Typing the list (ls) command should show you the following files in your current directory